Liquidity

 Availability

-Our DeFi Liquidity endpoints are available via REST API for information, latest, historical (time series) and Snapshot data.
+Our DeFi Liquidity endpoints are available via REST API for information, latest, historical (time series), Snapshot and uniV3 data.

 Since we maintain our own nodes, we have every event from the Genesis (Ethereum for example) block forward which enables us to provide the complete historical dataset for all the protocols we support.